samartzidis/magicstick.io/README.md

 </table>

-This project started as a hobby.
+**magicstick.io** started as a hobby.
 I wanted to use my Apple keyboard on Windows but without developing a dedicated Windows kernel-mode driver, especially given how difficult this is with the latest Windows kernel-mode driver signing restrictions (e.g. see my [WinAppleKey](https://github.com/samartzidis/WinAppleKey) project).

 ## How to get a magicstick.io Device